 Go back to Public Records

-Public records requests can be submitted online or using the contact information in the right hand column to submit a records request by email, phone, fax or in person.
+You can submit public records requests, police public records requests or building and land use permit records requests online.
+Or use the contact information in the right column to submit a records request by email, phone, fax or in person.
 The city will respond within five business days with: